Easy Homemade Meyer Lemon Curd Recipe

 2.

-In a medium saucepan, whisk together the Meyer lemon juice, Meyer lemon zest, granulated sugar, and egg yolks until thoroughly combined.
+In a medium saucepan, whisk together Meyer lemon juice, zest, granulated sugar, and egg yolks until smooth and well combined.

 Mark as complete